MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 ### Add a subdomain to the customer tenant and verify it
 1. In the Microsoft 365 admin center, go to **Setup** > **Domains** > **Add domain**.
-2. In **Enter a domain you own**, type the FQDN of the subdomain for this tenant.
+2. In the **Enter a domain you own** box, type the FQDN of the subdomain for this tenant.
 In the example below, the subdomain is sbc1.customers.adatum.biz.

     ![Adding a customer subdomain](media/direct-routing-5-sbc-add-customer-domain.png)